Theobald Bourke, 1st Viscount Mayo: Lower MacWilliam lordship, 1576–1592

-In 1576 Tibbot's mother submitted to Sir Henry Sidney, the lord deputy, in respect of her own lands.
+In 1576 Tibbot's mother submitted to Sir Henry Sidney, the Lord Deputy of Ireland, in respect of her own lands.
 However, in the Lower MacWilliam Burke clan Risteard an Iarainn was the tanist, elected by the clan as the next heir to the current chief, Shane Burke.
 If the clan adopted surrender and regrant, Richard would lose his expected chieftainship, and Shane's son would inherit under the English-law doctrine of primogeniture.
 Richard therefore sided with the Earl of Desmond, then Sidney's main opponent, while his wife Grace plundered Desmond's lands with her fleet of ships in 1577 and was taken prisoner by him until 1579.

 In November 1580 Richard made a favourable peace with Grey, the next lord deputy, having mustered a show of force.
 At the time Grey was fully engaged in crushing the Second Desmond Rebellion.
 Richard was now recognised as an autonomous clan chief by the Crown, uniquely without having to adopt surrender and regrant, in a deed dated 16 April 1581.

 By 1585 Grace was ruling the Lower MacWilliam Burke lordship with Tibbot, now aged 19.
 That year the next lord deputy, Sir John Perrott, decided to secure the province in the "Composition of Connaught" and Tibbot was taken hostage to ensure Grace's compliance with the Composition.
 While a prisoner Tibbot learnt English and married Maeve, daughter of Donal O'Conor Sligo.